canonical/snapd/README.md

 There is more to read about the testing framework on the [website](https://labix.org/gocheck)

+### Running the spread tests

+To run the spread tests locally you need the latest version of spread from https://github.com/snapcore/spread.
+It can be installed via:

+    $ sudo apt install qemu-kvm autopkgtest
+    $ sudo snap install spread

+Then setup the environment via:

+    $ mkdir -p .spread/qemu
+    $ cd .spread/qemu
+    $ adt-buildvm-ubuntu-cloud
+    $ mv adt-xenial-amd64-cloud.img ubuntu-16.04.img

+And you can run the tests via:

+    $ spread -v qemu:

 ### Testing snapd on a snappy system

 To test the `snapd` REST API daemon on a snappy system you need to